 Inside feels like an Edwardian waiting room in a better class of railway station: the sort of place that lends itself to a black and white photo.
 An old-style clock at one end does nothing to dispel that impression.

-“Edwardian” is not far from the truth, either, since the Café Ritter decor harks back to the period between the world wars – all burgundy and hardwood.
+“Edwardian” is not far from the truth, either, since the burgundy and hardwood decor harks back to the period between the world wars.
 A floral white and gold stucco ceiling adds a touch of neo rococo elegance.

 Sit on the left side as you go in to enjoy views of the former Hotel Kummer, built in 1870 in the historical style.
 Redevelopment work ended in 2021, with the building reopening as a new hotel with a striking roof.

 Unlike some of its ilk, Café Ritter is not a place of hushed reverence, but rather one of quiet bustle.

 As my morning there progressed, mothers and daughters, groups of friends, and shoppers replaced business folk and elderly gentlemen at the tables.
 The service was fast, and what you might call grumpily friendly in the time-honoured Viennese tradition.

 Otherwise, Café Ritter ticks all the usual boxes: marbled tabletops, worn wooden chairs, a selection of newspapers, cakes, pastries, coffee specialties, and a quite traditional coffee house food menu with light snacks and meals.
 Prices seemed very reasonable compared to some of the old town cafés, too.

 Certainly one to consider if you like tradition combined with a bit of a local buzz about the place.